Arit143/notification/README.md

 For WAMPSERVER 2.5
 ****
 1. You can find the WAMP server download link here -> http://www.wampserver.com/en/
-2. You can either extract the ZIP or git clone in any path you want.
+2. Either extract the code ZIP or git clone in any path you want.

 HTTPD.CONF CHANGES
 ****